truptik20/netflix_aql_project/README.md

 FROM netflix
 WHERE TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - INTERVAL ' 5 YEARS';
 ```

+**Objective:** Find Movies and TV Shows added to Netflix within the last five years.

 ### 7. Find all the movies/tv shows by director 'Rajiv Chilaka'.